mkupiniak/Sit-on-chair-template/README.md

 # Sit on chair template

-###This is my first website made during coding bootcamp in CodersLab!
+###This is my first website made during coding bootcamp in CodersLab.

-The site is based on plain HTML5, CSS3 and JavaScript.
+The site is based on a plain HTML5, CSS3 and JavaScript.
 Menu hoovers and transitions are made with CSS.
-Slider and form checkbox is made with JavaScript.
+Slider and form checkbox are made with JavaScript.

 Here is the PSD file I based on: